IELTS Essay Topics with sample answer.

 They also claim that globalisation encourages dependency on other countries so that if one country’s economy collapses, it is very likely that other countries’ economies will be damaged as well.
 The 2008 global economic crisis had well demonstrated how this dependent relationship worked very negatively among countries during the crisis.

-In conclusion, globalisation plays a major role in pushing economic and employment developments forward in developing countries; however, evidences have suggested that it has negative impacts on industrialised countries in terms of economic and labour market growths.
+In conclusion, globalisation plays a major role in pushing economic and employment developments forward in developing countries; however, evidence has suggested that it has negative impacts on industrialised countries in terms of economic and labour market growths.
 Moreover, the unhealthy dependence among countries is another concern in relation to globalisation.

 ( Written by Huan Ruan )